 When you show too much confidence

 Anything is good when they’re optimum.
 But too much of anything is a way of undermining yourself.
 Take confidence.
-If you show too much of confidence, then it will ultimately be treated as arrogance.
-Someone says it so well when she remarks – Confidence and overconfidence is one part of the same coin.
-When you think only you can do it, it is overconfidence; but when you say that you can do it, it’s confidence.
-So, whenever you are feeling that you’re the best, think again.
+You will ultimately be treated as arrogant if you show too much confidence.
+Someone says it so well when she remarks – Confidence and overconfidence are one part of the same coin.
+When you think only you can do it, it is overconfidence; but when you say that you can, it’s confidence.
+So, whenever you feel you’re the best, think again.
 Maybe you’re undermining yourself with arrogance.
-What’s bad about overconfidence is that it not only destroys your reputation, it also ruins the work you can do well.
-For example, you’re given a work of preparing a presentation.
+What’s bad about overconfidence is that it destroys your reputation and ruins the work you can do well.
+For example, you’re given the work of preparing a presentation.
 You’ve prepared several presentations before.
-But thing is now you’re feeling too confident that you declare to yourself – I’m the best in it.
-And once you’ve that feeling, you will be undermining yourself by your complacent attitude.
-But what if you’re only confident, you will have an open mind and you will want to learn and get better, so you will improve.
+But the thing is, now you’re feeling too confident that you declare to yourself – I’m the best at it.
+And once you have that feeling, you will undermine yourself with your complacent attitude.
+But what if you’re only confident, you will have an open mind and want to learn and improve, so you will improve.
 So be careful about too much confidence because this is a prescription to undermining yourself in the long run.

 -